revelotech/themexpert/README.md

 4. [optional] Add Dark Mode support to your app.

     1. Add support to dark mode by adding Theme Configuration to the root of your app (before MaterialApp).
-    2. After that, make sure to wrap your MaterialApp in a ThemeWrapper with you AppTheme.
+    2. After that, make sure to wrap your MaterialApp in a ThemeXWrapper with you AppTheme.
 The beginning of your widget tree should look like this:
         ```dart
             @override
             Widget build(BuildContext context) {
                 return ThemeXConfiguration(
                     darkMode: isDarkMode,
-                    builder: (context) => ThemeWrapper(
+                    builder: (context) => ThemeXWrapper(
                         theme: AppTheme(context),
                         builder: (context) => MaterialApp(
             // ...